How, where to bet on USA vs. Canada: Best betting apps, sportsbook promos for Olympic hockey gold medal game

 USA went unbeaten in group play and cruised to a 6-2 win over Slovakia in the semifinals on Friday, as New Jersey Devils forward Jack Hughes scored a pair of goals.
 Senators forward Brady Tkachuk added one goal and one assist, while Blue Jackets defenseman Zach Werenski had three assists.
 The Americans are aiming for their first men's hockey gold medal since a group of college players upset the Soviet Union in the semifinals before beating Finland in the championship in 1980.

 Canada trailed Finland 2-0 in its semifinal matchup, but Avalanche star forward Nathan MacKinnon capped off a comeback with a power-play goal to win the game with 36 seconds remaining in a 3-2 final.
 The Canadians beat USA in the 2010 gold-medal match before adding another gold medal in 2014.
-They are -126 favorites in the Canada vs. USA hockey odds, while the over/under for total goals scored is 5.5.
+They are -122 favorites in the Canada vs. USA hockey odds, while the over/under for total goals scored is 5.5.
+The Under is -158, with the Over at +128.

 Responsible gaming